openrewrite/rewrite-docs/tutorials/migrate-to-slf4j-from-log4j.md

 For the full list of changes, see the recipe's [reference documentation](https://github.com/openrewrite/rewrite-docs/tree/b187223ddcbf369a77a86efd6950e924fd91f00d/reference/recipes/java/logging/slf4j/log4jtoslf4j.md).

 Similar to the [`SLF4J Migrator`](http://www.slf4j.org/migrator.html), the goal of the `Log4jToSlf4j` recipe is to significantly reduce the amount of work involved in migrating `Log4j` to `SLF4J`.
-Because Rewrite works by leveraging type-attributed [Abstract Syntax Trees](../v1beta/abstract-syntax-trees.md) \(AST\) representing your source code, the `Log4jToSlf4j` recipe can overcome several limitations discussed in the [`SLF4J Migrator` guide](http://www.slf4j.org/migrator.html).
+Because OpenRewrite works by leveraging type-attributed [Abstract Syntax Trees](../v1beta/abstract-syntax-trees.md) \(AST\) representing your source code, the `Log4jToSlf4j` recipe can overcome several limitations discussed in the [`SLF4J Migrator` guide](http://www.slf4j.org/migrator.html).

 ### `.toString()`